-Alvarez vs Golovkin Rematch Still Happening Despite Canelo Testing Positive In Drug Test
+Alvarez Vs. Golovkin Rematch Still Happening Despite Canelo Testing Positive In Drug Test

-The highly anticipated rematch between Saul ‘Canelo’ Alvarez and Gennady Golovkin is still happening in May, despite the recent reports that Alvarez had tested positive for clenbuterol on his drug tests.
+The highly anticipated rematch between Saul “Canelo” Alvarez and Gennady Golovkin is still happening in May, despite the recent reports that Alvarez had tested positive for clenbuterol on his drug tests.
 According to a report from ESPN, Alvarez was apparently found to have trace amounts of clenbuterol, a banned substance, in his system during two separate drug tests.
 The Voluntary Anti-Doping Associated randomly tested both fighters as part of their deal for the first fight.

 Clenbuterol is primarily used as a decongestant and bronchodilator for people suffering from breathing disorders such as asthma.
 However, in conjunction with anabolic steroids and other performance-enhancing drugs, clenbuterol can aid in rapidly reducing body fat and building skeletal muscle mass.
 Alvarez’s promoters explained in a recent statement to the press that the trace amounts of the compound found on Alvarez was apparently due to “meat contamination” endemic to Mexico.